leviseibert/PhishingGraph/README.md

 These tools prove how machine learning chatbots can be utilized in helping non-expert users make expert decisions in regard to evaluating phishing threats.

+A web-based version that utilizes OpenAI's customizable GPTs has been created, dubbed PhishingGraph-GPT.
+Give it a shot at: https://chat.openai.com/g/g-TCf5fg1n4-phishinggraph-gpt

 ## PhishingGraph-Text
 PhishingGraph-Text is the simpliest of the the POCs, as it only evalutes simple text documents.
 To utilize this chatbotcopy the text of an email to a .txt file and save in the same directory as PhishingGraph-Text.py.
 To execute the application, run "python PhishingGraph-Text.py" from the command line, followed by the name of the text file.